 Because of the constant cycle of wet and dry periods that occur as the weather changes, certain types of soil can expand and contract indefinitely, subjecting your foundation to settling or expansive stresses that often cause damage.

 Our team of in-house foundation contractors can get your home back on solid ground!
 Call us for a free foundation repair quote today!
-We serve Poughkeepsie, New Windsor, Middletown, and many nearby areas in New York.
+We serve Newburgh, Middletown, Poughkeepsie, and many nearby areas in New York.

 Your home is resting on many different layers of soil, each with different thicknesses and performance characteristics that can affect a house foundation.

 These soils have formed or deposited there over thousands of years -- some by water, some by wind, some by glaciers, and some by the contractor who built your home.